daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 In MDS we share credentials via the password manager LastPass.
 This can also be useful for helping keep secure passwords and efficient authentication.
 Sign up for a free LastPass account here: https://lastpass.com/create-account.php.
 We also recommend installing the LastPass Chrome Extension available here: https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd.

 ## Slack
 For our MDS courses and program annoucements, correspondance and course forums we use the communcation tool Slack.
 Slack can be accessed via the web browser, however we strongly recommend installing the Slack App.
-Instructions for this are here: [https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac](https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac)
+The Slack app can be installed from the Mac App Store, or from the Slack website.
+Installation instructions from the Slack website install method are here: [https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac](https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac)

 ## Bash shell
 Apple recently changed the Mac default shell in the Terminal to Zsh, however, we aim to teach with the same shell across all three operating systems we support, which is the Bash shell.
 Thus, we ask that you change the default shell in your Terminal to Bash by opening the Terminal ([how to video](https://youtu.be/5AJbWEWwnbY)) and typing: